sushidev-team/laravel-ardor/docs/advanced/bundlers.md

 php artisan ardor:run-bundler
 ```

-Every transaction will only be processed once within a timeframe of 15 minutes, cause resolving the transation data triggers multiple cals in the api which might cause performance problems.
+Every transaction will only be processed once within a timeframe of 15 minutes, cause resolving the transation data triggers multiple calls in the api which might cause performance problems.

 If a transactin was bundled the bundling process for this specific bundler will stop.